-MISSION: GHF is a registered nonprofit organization providing individualized family support from the point of diagnosis until the end of time, in addition to medical and/or educational advocacy services to families across the globe that are facing diagnosis of hydranencephaly for a child in their care.
-Through a wide array of projects and programs, we are working to shine a brighter light on the possibilities that exist for these children despite the medically subjected odds stacked against them
+MISSION: GHF is a registered nonprofit organization providing individualized family support from the point of diagnosis until the end of time, in addition to medical and/or educational advocacy services to families across the globe that are facing diagnosis of hydranencephaly for an individual in their care.
+Through a wide array of ever-evolving projects and programs, we are working to shine a brighter light on the possibilities that exist for these individuals despite the medically subjected odds stacked against them

 VISION: Global Hydranencephaly Foundation started in 2011 as Brayden Alexander Global Foundation for Hydranencephaly and just as our name has evolved, we also understand the need for our mission to evolve as well.
 Family dynamics change.
 Services expand.
 Needs grow and morph in to something that looks different just about every year.
 One thing that never changes is the need for accurate information and advocacy services for the 1 in 100,000 births that statistics would have us to believe are affected by hydranencephaly across the globe.Speaking of statistics, however, this is part of the challenge – the inaccuracy of those statistics, which we are working to correct.